chudro/Cassandra-Primary-Key-Exercise/README.md

 - **Joins:** Cassandra doesn't support joins.
 How do you create M:1 and M:M relations?
 Easy... denormalize your data model.
 Think in materialized views.
 Denormalization is often a no-no in relational systems.
 To get 100% up-time, massive scale/throughput, and speed that Cassandra delivers, it's the right way to go.

-- **Allow Filtering:** If you're tempted to use Allow Filtering in production, see the advice for Secondary Indexes, above.
+- **Allow Filtering:** If you're tempted to use Allow Filtering in production, see the advice for Secondary Indexes above.

 - **Batches:** Batches solve a different problem in Cassandra than they do in relational databases.
 Use them appropriately or not at all.

 Feel free to reach out if you have any Cassandra data modeling questions.
-The DataStax documentation is also a great resource.
+The [DataStax documentation](http://docs.datastax.com/) is also a great resource.